 |FY22 State Budget Appropriation||Gov. FY23 H. 2 Budget||FY23 House Ways & Means Proposal||Final FY23 House Budget||FY23 Senate Ways & Means Proposal||Mass Cultural Council FY23 Funding Request|

 Mass Cultural Council is working with Senator Ed Kennedy, a staunch cultural sector supporter, to increase the Agency’s FY23 appropriation in the Senate budget.
-He will file an amendment this week to increase Mass Cultural Council’s account to $27.4 million.
+He has filed Amendment #135 to increase Mass Cultural Council’s account to $27.4 million.
 We are deeply thankful to the Chairman for his ongoing support and partnership, and for his leadership.

 Once the Senate completes its budget debate, a conference committee will be appointed to finalize any differences between the final House and Senate FY23 Budgets.
 That conference budget report must be approved by both Chambers before it can be sent to the Governor, who has ten days to review and act on it.